ElvisWang2010/WROFE-2025/README.md

             prev_diff = 0
             print(f"Turn complete.
 Segments = {turns}")
 ```
-However, the difference in wall distance scenarios, caused inconsistencies in turn exits.
+However, the difference in wall distance scenarios caused inconsistencies in turn exits.

-To combat this we got rid of the exit threshold, instead opting for a proportional turn exit.
+To combat this, we got rid of the exit threshold, instead opting for a proportional turn exit.
 ```
 if right_area > left_area * 1.8:  # Right has 80% more black than left
             current_time = time.time()